 "I really like the flexibility in the curriculum that the Nanotechnology programme allows the students"

-Saumey Jain is from Delhi, India.
+Saumey is from Delhi, India.
 He is in master’s programme in Nanotechnology at the School of Electrical Engineering and Computer Science at KTH.
 I graduated from Vellore Institute of Technology (VIT University), Vellore, India, with an engineering degree in biotechnology.
 He loves to pursue photography, explore the city, cook, and read books.

 What made you choose KTH and Sweden?

 KTH is one of the world-renowned research universities, especially in the field of nanotechnology, with a broad and distinguished programme and a wide variety of courses and research opportunities.
 KTH provides a well-established international platform for students to explore a myriad of opportunities enabling all-around development.
 Research activities carried out at KTH allow the students to learn about the industrial aspect and applications as they are carried out in close collaboration with industries.
 KTH not only provides its students with research facilities, but also provides the opportunity to do internships at various companies

 Furthermore, with Sweden being well known as a hub for entrepreneurship and its industrial and engineering prowess, I believe that it provides me with innumerable opportunities to learn and adapt to new technologies as well as to network with the vibrant and diverse student population.